jeblad/heurestic-reasoning-agent/README.md

 ## Notes

-**Pywikibot** – The [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) framework is used to make configuration easy, but also to provide access to the knowledge base [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) and [Wikidata](https://en.wikipedia.org/wiki/Wikidata).
-Parts of the bot infrastructure are included as necessary.

 **PyCUDA** – The [PyCUDA](https://documen.tician.de/pycuda/) framework is used to integrate python at the host with CUDA at the device, and facilitate easy adaptation of the code according to the actual configuration.
 Some kernel parameters must be known at compile time, but those parameters are only known at runtime, thus the code must be generated and compiled just before it is loaded onto the device.

 **Licenses** – The project as such has a [license](./LICENSE.md) according to the Norwegian Copyright Lav ([Åndsverkloven](https://lovdata.no/dokument/NL/lov/2018-06-15-40)) with some additional rights granted.
-Parts from Pywikibot uses the [MIT license](https://opensource.org/licenses/MIT).
 As long as you don't do anything commercial, or have to change the code and republish, especially outside the educational domain like military or nuclear energy, it should be no problems at all.